 It is designed specifically for children and includes many of the features that a child might need.
 There are built-in games and play-based challenges that can be set using the motion sensor.

 There’s a pedometer for counting steps, as well as a parental control function to restrict playtime.
 The watch faces and sound effects can also be used to assist children in learning how to say time.

 The Micro USB cable is used to charge it as well as to install new watch faces, games or educational activities.
 It’s splash and sweatproof, but it can’t be submerged fully, so don’t take it swimming with you!

 On the smartwatch scene, Huami’s offering has caused quite a stir.
 The new Chinese producers have come in and massively undercut the big market players, just as they have with smartphones.

 The new Chinese producers have come in and massively undercut the big market players, just as they did with smartphones.

 The Amazfit Bip is a great example of where high-quality functionality can be found at a low price.
 It has top-of-the-line features including GPS and heart rate tracking, but it costs a fraction of what Garmin and Apple do.

-The Amazfit Bip is available in a variety of colours and only weighs 1.1 ounces.
-It has a clean, streamlined design with a large, colour LCD touch screen that is clear and concise (and always on).
+The Amazfit Bip is available in a variety of colors and only weighs 1.1 ounces.
+It has a clean, streamlined design with a large, color LCD touch screen that is clear and concise (and always on).